Meadowlarke/Bibliography/Davis2008.md

 118: The scientific backbone of the program.

 119: The Public Broadcasting Laboratory and its special on race relations.

-121: #Z: At the same time that what would become _Sesame Street_ was being established by the Carnegie Corporation, the Ford Foundation was considering giving its support to a rival program, aimed particularly at underprivilaged, inner-city children.
-Ultimately, this proposal was dropped and Ford backed _Sesame Street._

 122: Management structure and the stifled failure of the Public Television Laboratory.